Centre for Development Policy and Research (CDPR)

 CDPR also collaborates with an extensive global network of researchers, based principally in developing countries, to carry out projects.
 While the Centre can competently cover a wide range of topics, its areas of concentration mirror the active research agendas of SOAS faculty.
 Thus, it can immediately mobilize expertise in the areas of globalization, international political economy, economic policy alternatives, conflict and development, food security and agrarian change, labour markets and employment, and governance and institutional change.

-CDPR regularly publishes Development Viewpoints, which draw on background research by SOAS faculty members.
-It has also begun publishing Policy Briefs and Development Digests.
-These three popular formats are designed to support critical thinking, spark discussion and debate, and highlight policy-relevant advances in research on major development issues.
+CDPR regularly publishes Development Viewpoints and Policy Briefs, which draw on background research by SOAS faculty members.
+These popular formats are designed to support critical thinking, spark discussion and debate, and highlight policy-relevant advances in research on major development issues.
 CDPR also seeks to direct its readership to the research output of various SOAS departments and centres and SOAS-related research networks.